 And any other regular expenses that you can think of off hand.
 Writing your expenses down on paper or a spreadsheet is a great way to start.

-However, at some point, you may want to switch to a more formal expense tracking system.
+However, at some point, you may want to switch to a budgeting app that makes it easier.

 Managing Your Finances Online

 We use an online service called Empower to track our expenses.
 It is a free service that links all of your financial accounts to one place.
 This way you can see your entire financial picture on one page.

 This service takes a lot of the nitty-gritty detail work out of the equation.
 I no longer need to add up all of my vehicle expenses for the month.

 Instead, Personal Capital does it for me.
 All I need to do is go in and make sure that they get categorized correctly.

 Online budgeting systems like Personal Capital have been a game-changer for budgeting success.
 They allow you to save lots of time managing your money.
 And they help you avoid financial errors as well.

 Another budgeting tool you might like is Mint.
 Mint is free just like Empower.
 However, it’s not as detailed of a site as Empower.

 The next step you’ll take is to compare your incoming expenses to your outgoing expenses.